roadwarriorslive/Pipulate/README.rst

 This example will throw an error if you try it on the Zen of Python data, you would get ValueError: invalid literal for int() with base 10: 'The Zen of Python, by Tim Peters'.
-But you can put numbers in column A and execute this to see a simple x2 operation, to start to acquaint you with how genuinely automate-able algorithms can start to replace tedious manual Excel work without proprietary vendor nonsense.
+But you can put numbers in column A and execute this to see a simple *2 operation and acquaint yourself with how automate-able things start to become when you replace tedious manual Excel processes with automation.
+Yes, there are the proprietary vendor embedded-languages like Microsoft's VBA (Visual Basic for Applications) or Google's App Script (GSheet's VBA-equivalent) designed to do similar things.

 ****************************************
 Cheerleading for Anaconda, Jupyter Notebook and Pandas
 ****************************************

-This also shows you that even if you know Python, there's some Pandas (and numpy) learning to do here for things like casting datatypes which is different than Python.
-Python sits on NumPy which is one of those hyper-optimized (in C) Python libraries that provides N-dimensional arrays that are actually different animals than native Python lists, tuples or dicts. df.astype() is a method that Pandas DataFrames inherit from NumPy numerical arrays.
-Pandas is a FRAMEWORK on top of NumPy, which explains why I dumped my older Flash-based Pipulate projects in favor of this nearly identically purposed framework with its own world of juggernaut of groundswell support among scientists.
-Yeah, I think I'll use that.
+The above example also shows that even if you know Python, there's some new learning to do here for things like casting datatypes, which is actually different from pure Python.
+Pandas sits on NumPy which is a popular C-optimized Python library that provides N-dimensional arrays for the same kind of work that IBM dinosaurs still do in Fortran for science and stuff.
+Pandas is a FRAMEWORK on top of NumPy for such work, but which turns out to be perfectly designed for what I used to use Pipulate for when it was a Flash-based Web app.

 ****************************************
 Applying a function